AFDM: Evolving OFDM Towards 6G+: On the Compatibility of AFDM over OFDM

 On the other hand, the second chirp parameter $\lambda_2$ does not influence the orthogonality of \ac{AFDM} over doubly dispersive channels.
 Instead, it serves as a flexible degree of freedom for tailoring time-domain waveform properties, such as the ambiguity function and \ac{PAPR} characteristics.

-To prevent spectral aliasing and ensure a unique signal representation, $\lambda_2$ is typically chosen such that $\lambda_2 \ll 1$ or $\lambda_2 \in \mathbb{R} \setminus \mathbb{Q}$ (\textit{i.e.}, an irrational value), to ensure that the phase progression of the second chirp does not periodically align with the discrete sampling grid.
-Given the above, the necessary prefix in \ac{AFDM} is a \ac{CPP} to ensure circular convolution under chirp-domain periodicity, determined by the phase-offset function $\phi^\mathrm{AFDM}_{\mathrm{cp}}(n) = \lambda_1(N^2 + 2Nn)$, making $\mathbf{\Phi}_p$ in \eqref{eq:CPP_phase_matrix} non-identity.
+To prevent spectral aliasing and ensure a unique signal representation, $\lambda_2$ is typically chosen such that $\lambda_2 \ll 1$ or $\lambda_2 \in \mathbb{R} \setminus \mathbb{Q}$ (\textit{i.e.}, an irrational value), so that the phase progression of the second chirp does not periodically align with the discrete sampling grid.
+The necessary prefix in \ac{AFDM} is a \ac{CPP} to ensure circular convolution under chirp-domain periodicity, determined by the phase-offset function $\phi^\mathrm{AFDM}_{\mathrm{cp}}(n) = \lambda_1(N^2 + 2Nn)$, making $\mathbf{\Phi}_p$ in \eqref{eq:CPP_phase_matrix} non-identity.

 However, it is also known that for specific configurations of the \ac{AFDM} parameters, namely when $2N\lambda_1$ is an even integer, the \ac{CPP} reduces to a conventional \ac{CP} without phase offsets, $i.e.$, $\phi^\mathrm{AFDM}_{\mathrm{cp}}(n) = 0$ for all $n$, and therefore $\mathbf{\Phi}_p = \mathbf{I}_N$.